titouanck/42-Inception/README.md

-To make this work, you may need to install:
+To make this work, you need to have access to sudo and you may need to install:
 - docker
 - docker-compose
-- dnsmasq
-- The corresponding alpine-linux image from dockerhub used by the containers (Required on certain distribs only)